Aston Martin DB2

 The Aston Martin DB2 is a grand tourer that was sold by Aston Martin from May 1950 until April 1953.
-The successor to the 2-Litre Sports model, it had a comparatively advanced dual overhead cam 2.6 L Lagonda straight-6 engine in place of the previous overhead valve engine straight-four engine.
+The successor to the 2-Litre Sports model (retroactively referred to as the DB1), it had a comparatively advanced dual overhead cam 2.6 L Lagonda straight-six engine in place of the previous pushrod four-cylinder.
 It was available as a closed, 2-seater coupé which Aston Martin called a sports saloon, and later also as a drophead coupé, which accounted for a quarter of the model's total sales.
 The closed version had some success in racing.